HangingBallsack/Notes/INF226_notes.md

 - Wheeler's diverse double-compiling strategy givesd guarantees under som assumptions

 ## **Vulnerabilities**
->*A **Vulerability** is a weakness in the computational logic found in software and some hardware components that, when exploited, results in a negative impact to confidentiality, integrity, OR availabiliy*
+*A **Vulerability** is a weakness in the computational logic found in software and some hardware components that, when exploited, results in a negative impact to confidentiality, integrity, OR availabiliy*

 ### Disclosure
 There is a spectrum of different stances:
->**No disclosure:** No details should be made public
+**No disclosure:** No details should be made public
->**Coordinated disclosure:** Details can be disclosed after fixes made and embargo lifted
+**Coordinated disclosure:** Details can be disclosed after fixes made and embargo lifted
->**Full-disclosure:** Full details should be publicly disclosed, and arguing against an embargo
+**Full-disclosure:** Full details should be publicly disclosed, and arguing against an embargo

 ### CVE
 *Common Vulnaribilities and Exposures* is a database of software vulnerabilities.
-Maintained by **The Mitre Corporations** in the USA
+Maintained by **The Mitre Corporations** in the USA.

 The list has entries consisting of:
-> A *unique number* (CVE-YYYY-XXXX) identifying the vulnerability
+- A *unique number* (CVE-YYYY-XXXX) identifying the vulnerability
-> A description
+- A description
-> At least one public reference
+- At least one public reference

 #### CVE number assignment
 - Assigning the CVE numbers is taken care of by the CVE Numbering Authorities (CNAs), which each have different scopes.
 These include: